LocalToasty/yarl/README.md

 `$ cmake . && make`

-CMake can be invoked with an command line option to specify if SDL should be used as the IOManager backend:
+CMake can be invoked with an command line option to specify whether or not SDL should be used as the I/O backend:

 `$ cmake -DUSE_SDL=<ON|OFF> .`

-If USE_SDL is turned off, Curses will be used as backend.
+If USE_SDL is turned off, a Curses implementation will be used.